 IFPI’s South East Asia Regional Office leads the recording industry’s initiatives across Southeast Asia, supporting IFPI’s core mission at regional level across litigation, policy issues and collation of robust market data amongst other areas.

-IFPI’s Greater China Office works across a wide range of IFPI’s priorities, and campaigns to improve the legislative environment in China and open up the world’s second largest economy as a leading recorded music market.
+IFPI’s Greater China Office works across a wide range of IFPI’s priorities, and campaigns to improve the legislative environment in China and open up the world’s second largest economy as a leading recorded music market, while co-ordinating with the Hong Kong and Taiwan National Groups.

 IFPI’s Latin American and Caribbean office spearheads the industry’s activities across the region, working closely with IFPI’s National Groups in Latin America on a range of issues such as copyright, litigation and content protection amongst other areas.
 Its longstanding efforts to improve the operations of music licensing companies have helped deliver a dramatic increase in performance rights revenues over recent years.
 For more information in Spanish about this region, please visit www.ifpilatina.org